furechan/tempcache/README.md

 This library offers a simple way to cache data and function results using temporary files, including a mechanism for automatic expiration after a certain time.

-Dy default, the package uses the `pickle` module to serialize data and hash key values.
+Dy default, the package uses the `pickle` module to serialize data.
+Inputs are first serialized and then hashed to create unique cache file names.

 > **Note**